bombchus/z64-music-wiki/docs/basic/rename.md

     | GanondorfAppears | `Ganondorf Appears` | — | — |

 ### Making a Categories File for Majora's Mask
-To make a categories file for an `.mmrs` file all you need to do is create a text file with the name `categories.txt` and put whatever group and individual category values you want the area your song to play in inside the file separated by a dash (e.g. `1-2-3`).
+To make a categories file for an `.mmrs` file all you need to do is create a text file with the name `categories.txt` and put whatever group and individual category values you want the area your song to play in inside the file separated by a hyphen or comma (e.g. `1-2-3` or `1,2,3`).

 #### Categories
 There are two different types of categories: group categories, and individual categories.
 Group categories contain a number of sequences a song can be assigned to, and individual categories assign a song to a specific sequence.